Skip to content

 This is the most commonly omitted element in risk classification summaries.
 Article 6(3) provides that an AI system falling within an Annex III use-case category shall not be considered high-risk if it does not pose a significant risk of harm to health, safety, or fundamental rights — including by not materially influencing the outcome of decision-making.
 This is not a policy aspiration; it is a statutory carve-out with defined conditions.

-There is a hard override that closes the most common gap: regardless of whether any Article 6(3) condition is met, an Annex III system is always high-risk if it performs profiling of natural persons.
-The Act defines profiling as automated processing of personal data to evaluate aspects of a natural person’s life — work performance, economic situation, health, personal preferences, interests, reliability, behaviour, location, or movements.
-Any Annex III system that scores, ranks, or categorises individuals against these dimensions is high-risk, period.
+There is a hard override: regardless of whether any Article 6(3) condition is met, an Annex III system is always high-risk if it performs profiling of natural persons.
+The Act defines profiling as automated processing of personal data to evaluate aspects of a natural person’s life — work performance, economic situation, health, personal preferences, interests, reliability, behavior, location, or movements.
+Any Annex III system that scores, ranks, or categorizes individuals against these dimensions is high-risk, period.

 Classification Drives Project Decisions